kir-net/chat/README.md

 # CozyChat

-**CozyChat** is a work-in-progress chat app for mobile devices using React Native.
+**CozyChat** is a chat app built with React Native.
+It is optimized for both Android an iOS devices.
 The app will provide users with a chat interface and options to take and share photos and their location.

 ---